Useful Notes / Ishida Mitsunari

 - In Age of Empires III: The Asian Dynasties, Ishida Mitsunari is the main villain of the Japanese campaign.

-- A younger version of Mitsunari, know as Sakichi, is the protagonist of Rengoku ni Warau, where he's on a mission from Toyotomi Hideyoshi to find the Orochi.
+- A younger version of Mitsunari, know as Sakichi, is the protagonist of Rengoku ni Warau, a prequel manga to Laughing Under the Clouds, where he's on a mission from Toyotomi Hideyoshi to find the Orochi.

 - In Yo-kai Watch, Whisper is revealed to have been the one to pass on stratagems to Mitsunari very long ago.
 Why hasn't it come up before episode 47?
 Because to Whisper, it's his biggest failure.
 This depiction is one of the most favorables to the general's character, and counts as a Shout-Out to Sengoku Basara, since both Whisper and Mitsunari are voiced by the same voice actor.